zparnold/terraform-cost-estimator/README.md

 # Terraform Cost Estimator (right now just for Azure)

-Helps to estimate costs of Terraform Plans for the AzureRM Terraform Provider
+Helps to estimate costs of Terraform Plans for the AzureRM Terraform Provider. *Note these are estimates only (not actual costs) based on "Pay-as-you-Go" pricing.
+The point is only so you have a ballpark, not a guarantee of potential future costs.*

 ## Usage
+*One more time for emphasis, this is only and estimate of expected future cloud costs.*
 ```bash
 terraform plan -out=plan.tfplan > /dev/null && terraform show -json plan.tfplan  | curl -s -X POST -H "Content-Type: application/json" -d @- https://api.pricing.tf/estimate
 ```